QuillORM/.github/profile/README.md

 migrations.

 ## How to contribute?
-If you want to contribute to QuillORM, you can do so by creating a pull request.
+If you want to contribute to QuillORM, you can do so by creating a pull request, opening an issue, starting a discussion or participating in existing ones.

 However, in the current phase of development, where a concept is developed, we try to keep the team as small as possible, to keep the basic view of QuillORM in sight and make development as fast as possible.